Abrar-Abir/Abrar-Abir.github.io/_pages/about.md

   image: letter.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p> ... can you see? </p>
+    <p> ... can you see it? </p>

 news: false # includes a list of news items
 latest_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-... a Computer Science major at Carnegie Mellon University in Qatar, expecting to graduate in Fall '25, with a concentration in Security & Privacy.
+... a Computer Science major at Carnegie Mellon University in Qatar, expected to graduate in Fall '25, with a concentration in Security & Privacy.

 I took an NLP course in Spring '24, which led to work on two shared tasks during Summer '24.
 The results were published at conferences.
 Currently, I'm working on Automated Essay Scoring for Arabic.

 In parallel, I work with the Bioinformatics team at Sidra Medicine as a full-stack developer.
 I’m building a system that automates data extraction workflows and allows researchers to interact with both metadata and genomic files.

-In Spring '25, I completed a course in prompt engineering and have since been exploring generative AI technologies — from research prototypes to practical industry use cases.
+In Spring '25, I took a course in prompt engineering and have since been exploring generative AI — from research prototypes to industry implementations.

 My intellectual curiosity includes: bio-inspired ML architectures, AI for formal verification & mechanistic interpretability for LLMs.

-Outside of tech, I enjoy experimenting with typography.
+In my downtime, I tinker with typography.

+lastname at cmu dot edu